 I’ve tried packing lunches in the morning before the bus comes, and sometimes that works.
 But more often than not, I’m rushing the kids onto the bus and telling them to buy lunch.

 A New Lunch-Packing Routine

-Last spring, we got into a new lunch-packing routine that really seemed to work, and we’re planning on doing it again this year.
+Two years ago, we got into a new lunch-packing routine that really works.

 No packing lunches in the evenings.